mabyre/PythonDiscovering/Readme.md

 - open Découvrir-python.odt
 - say save as choose html and doc directory

+## Install

+have a look to the section install in Découvrir-Python.odt

+in matplot-005 i got serious problems with keras needed to install

 ## *** tkinterDialogBox

 open a dialog box with tinker